-I hear every single day from readers who want to know exactly how I’ve made money with The Simple Dollar or how they can earn money online, whether it’s starting a blog or posting Youtube videos or writing ebooks.
+I hear every single day from readers who want to know exactly how

 I’m going to spell all of this out in detail so that the reality of it is as clear as possible.